the-events-calendar/the-events-calendar/readme.txt

 * Added shortcode support to the before/after calendar HTML fields
 * Added facilities for easier customization of ticketing plugin attendee tables
 * Added ability to remove entries from ticketing plugin attendee tables
+* Added support for various datepicker date formats in the front end
+* Improved tribe bar handling of custom inputs
+* Improved datepicker namespacing in admin to avoid collisions with other plugins
 * Improved user interface for event start/end times in the event editor (when working in 12hr format)
 * Improved microformats implementation across multiple views
 * Deprecated the meta walker and added new templates for the display of single event meta